Then and Now: Cruise Ship Travel Through the Years

-“The Love Boat” television series ran from 1977 to 1986 and, as such, made Princess Cruises and its Pacific Princess ship recognizable from all corners of the world.
+"The Love Boat" television series ran from 1977 to 1986 and, as such, made Princess Cruises and its Pacific Princess ship recognizable in all corners of the world.

-River cruising has become a great option for anyone looking for a quick trip — but it wasn’t always the case.
-The Rhine-Main-Danube canal opened in 1992 and set off a new way to explore on the water.
+River cruising has become a great option for anyone looking for a quick trip.
+But it wasn’t always the case.
+The Rhine-Main-Danube canal opened in 1992 and set off a new way to explore Europe from the water.

 The cruise industry has reportedly grown year-over-year at a rate of 7 percent since 1980 (if you don’t count the pause in sailing due to the pandemic).